Small Language Models can Outperform Humans in Short Creative Writing: A Study Comparing SLMs with Humans and LLMs: Results of SLM vs. Humans Experiment

 In the main experiment, assessors were unaware of the author of each text.
 To explore potential biases, we ran two additional experiments: one where the author (human or AI) was revealed, and another where readers were told that all synopses were AI-generated (although actually half of them were human-written).
 Results of these two additional experiments are also displayed in Table \ref{tab:variants}.

 In the "revealed author" variant, the bias against AI-generated synopses becomes evident.
 The overall score difference between humans and AI decreased from 0.257 to 0.107, with AI synopses penalized by 6\% when the author was revealed.
-AI synopses scored lower in readability, understandability, and attractiveness, while human scores remained relatively stable, confirming a negative bias against AI-generated content.
+AI synopses scored lower in readability, understandability, and attractiveness, while human scores remained relatively stable.
+This suggests a clear negative bias against AI-generated content when directly compared to human authors, as the explicit framing highlights AI as a competitor.

-In the "AI-only" variant, where assessors believed all synopses were AI-generated, both human and AI synopses were penalized in readability and understandability.
-Interestingly, attractiveness ratings increased for both, although this effect is harder to interpret.
-The overall score difference between humans and AI decreased slightly, but AI synopses still outperformed human ones.
+In contrast, in the "AI-only" variant, where assessors believed all synopses were AI-generated, the dynamic changes.
+Both human and AI synopses were penalized in readability and understandability, likely due to preconceived notions about AI's limitations.
+However, attractiveness ratings increased for both groups, and some assessors expressed surprise or admiration for the perceived quality of the synopses.
+This "wow" effect may stem from the novelty or unexpected competence of AI in generating coherent and engaging content, especially when readers are not directly comparing it to human output.
+Interestingly, this effect suggests that AI's perceived performance can benefit when it is not framed as a direct competitor to human creativity.

-These results suggest that revealing the author creates a bias against AI-generated content, impacting readers' experience, but not enough to change the overall outcome.
+These findings indicate that revealing the author introduces a bias against AI-generated content, lowering reader evaluations, particularly in direct comparisons with human authors.
+However, when AI is presented as the sole source of content, some biases may transform into a positive re-evaluation of its capabilities, highlighting the nuanced interplay between reader expectations and the framing of authorship.